Arifin Asgali

 Arifin bin Asgali is a Malaysian politician who has been the State Assistant Minister.
 He served as the Member of Sabah State Legislative Assembly (MLA) for Sekong from May 2018 until September 2020.
-He is a member of the Sabah Heritage Party (WARISAN).
+He was a former member of the Sabah Heritage Party (WARISAN) from 2016 until 2023.
+Since 2024, He currently a member of Parti Gagasan Rakyat Sabah or better known as "Gagasan Rakyat", a component party of Gabungan Rakyat Sabah (GRS) coalition.